AbdullahMPrograms/ReBind/README.md

 - fix sidebar buttons not taking whole x (Hard)
 - expanding sidebar no longer pushes home frame, will appear over and dim home frame (Hard)
 - eventually fix the button hover on corners (borderwidth, border colour matches keys frame?)
+- when toggling the sidebar maybe make like a for x=0 to 200 pixels sidebarwidth = sidebarwidth + 1 and then when it reaches 200 it stops and then when you toggle it again it does the opposite, and same for the homeframe
+- add a colour effect to the sidebar button indicating current screen (same as pydracula)